TwlyY29/r_validator/README.md

 sum_vec1_and_vec2_without_plus <- function(vec1=c(10:20), vec2=c(20:30)) ...
 ```

-The use of the bolum Gap Body is explained in more details [later](#optional-files).
+The use of the colum Gap Body is explained in more details [later](#optional-files).
+The use of the column Dependency is explained in more details [later as well](#dependencies).

 They have to be given in a separate column instead of the Signature-colum to allow for testing of the standard values later.